 Top Tips To Reduce Teenage Exam Stress And Anxiety

-Reduce External Stressors: Help take the pressure off your teenager by reducing external stressors as much as you can.
-If they normally have a lot of home chores try reducing them temporarily during study term.
-So they are not over stressed and over exhausted.
+Help take the pressure off your teenager by reducing external stressors as much as you can.
+If your child normally has a lot of household chores, a job, try reducing them temporarily during study and exam time.
+So they are not overwhelmed, overstressed and over exhausted

-Reduce Technology Overload: We use technology for so much in our lives that we forget how over-stimulating and energy depleting it can be.
-Also most computers and mobile devices such as iPads emit blu ray technology which can play havoc with our nervous system and sleep patterns.
+We use technology for so much in our lives that we forget how over-stimulating and energy-depleting it can be.
+Also, most computers and mobile devices such as iPads emit blu ray technology which can play havoc with our nervous system and sleep patterns.
 So ensure they spend time off computers, phones, facebook…

 Hyperascius is an intolerance or even pain to different types of sound, it often occurs with tinnitus.
 It is extremely common in children, though many children out grow it.